Aleksandar Mitrović: Fulham

-On 9 July he signed a new five-year contract, extending the deal until June 2024.
+On 9 July, he signed a new five-year contract, extending the deal until June 2024.
 Mitrović began the season in fine form, scoring five goals in six matches.
 In October, he went on another scoring run with six goals in five matches, including a hat-trick against Luton Town.
 He was later named Championship Player of the Month, tying the record with former teammate Dwight Gayle.
 He kept scoring throughout November and December, but on 11 January 2020, in a match against Hull City, he damaged his ankle ligaments and was ruled out for two to three weeks.
 He returned on 1 February against Huddersfield Town and scored Fulham's third goal in a 3–2 home win.
 This kickstarted another scoring run during the month, culminating with a stoppage-time winner over Swansea City, despite having his penalty saved by Freddie Woodman in the 89th minute.
 Due to the COVID-19 pandemic, Mitrović did not play for Fulham until the Championship resumed in June, and would be retrospectively banned for three matches for elbowing Ben White in the club's 3–0 loss to Leeds United.
 On 10 July, Mitrović returned to the team, winning and converting a penalty in a 2–0 win over Cardiff City.
 On 18 July, Mitrović scored twice and assisted for Bobby Decordova-Reid, in a 5–3 win over Sheffield Wednesday, to keep Fulham's slim hopes of automatic promotion alive.
 Like the 2018–19 season, the club missed out on the final day, drawing 1–1 with Wigan Athletic.
-Mitrović finished the season with twenty-six goals, alongside Brentford's Ollie Watkins; he won the physical version of the award as he scored the same amount of goals in less minutes than Watkins.
+Mitrović finished the season with twenty-six goals, alongside Brentford's Ollie Watkins; he won the physical version of the award as he scored the same number of goals in fewer minutes than Watkins.
 He did not appear in either legs of the play-off semi-final, but he played a part in the play-off final, providing the assist for Joe Bryan's second goal in Fulham's extra-time win over Brentford.
 On 3 September, he was named the Player of the Season by the club's supporters.